 As shown on Map 4.15, MCTS provided local transit service in the Milwaukee area in 2012 over 44 fixed routes.
-Of these local routes, 11 were radial routes serving downtown Milwaukee; 21 were crosstown or feeder routes not serving downtown Milwaukee; two were shuttle routes providing connections from other routes to major concentrations of jobs in industrial parks and commercial development in the outlying portions of the County; and 10 were school day routes principally designed to serve secondary schools in Milwaukee County.
-The system provided local bus service seven days a week, typically from 5:00 a.m. to 1:00 a.m. at an adult cash fare of \$2.25 per trip.
-On most routes serving central Milwaukee County, weekday headways were between 10 and 20 minutes during peak periods and between 15 and 30 minutes during off-peak periods.
-Headways of between 15 and 60 minutes were operated on the routes serving the outer portions of the County on weekdays and on most routes on weekends.
+Of these local routes, 11 were radial routes serving downtown Milwaukee; 21 were crosstown or feeder routes not serving downtown Milwaukee; two were shuttle routes providing connections from other routes to major concentrations of jobs in industrial parks and commercial development in the outlying portions of the County; and 10 were school-day routes principally designed to serve secondary schools in Milwaukee County.
+The system provided local bus service seven days a week, typically from 5:00 a.m. to 1:00 a.m., at an adult cash fare of \$2.25 per trip.
+On most routes serving central Milwaukee County, buses arrived every 10 to 20 minutes during weekday peak periods and every 15 to 30 minutes during weekday off-peak periods.
+Buses arrived every 15 to 60 minutes on the routes serving the outer portions of the County on weekdays and on most routes on weekends.